Lake Chelan State Park

 Another monument stands one mile east of the park.
 At this site, in 1945, a school bus carrying the children of Southshore residents plunged into the lake after hitting rocks that had fallen onto the roadway.
 The bus driver and a number of children died in the accident.
 The monument was erected and is maintained by the families of the children.

-The park offers a large, grassy play field suitable for team sports.
+- The park offers a large, grassy play field suitable for team sports.

-A recreational license is required for fishing and shellfish harvesting at Washington state parks.
+- A recreational license is required for fishing and shellfish harvesting at Washington state parks.
 For regulations, fishing season information, or to purchase a recreational license, visit the Washington Department of Fish and Wildlife.

 Located in Chelan County on Lake Chelan, the park has one single-lane launch with a nearby 28-car parking lot that fills rapidly on weekends.
-The park offers 495-feet of dock, some of it near the launch and some of it at the opposite end of the park near lakeside camping.
+The park offers 495 feet of dock, some of it near the launch and some of it at the opposite end of the park near lakeside camping.

+- A one-day Discover Pass and a daily launch permit.
 A daily watercraft launching permit for $7 and a trailer dumping permit for $5 is available at the park.
 Annual permits also may be purchased at State Parks Headquarters in Olympia, at region offices, online, and at parks when staff is available.
 Moorage fees are charged year round for mooring at docks, floats, and buoys from 1 p.m. to 8 a.m.

-The park and all facilities including the boat launch are closed from November 1 to March 1 each year.
+The park and all facilities including the boat launch are closed from Nov.
+1 to March 1 each year.

 Latitude: 47º 52' 16.68" N (47.8713)

-Reservations & Fees
+Reservations & fees

-Services & Supplies
+Services & supplies

-The park has a full-service concession offering groceries, prepared food, candy, and packaged snacks.
+The park has a full-service concession offering groceries, prepared food, candy and packaged snacks.

 Lake Chelan is located on land historically associated with the Chelan Indian Tribe, and it sits within the traditional territory of several native groups speaking the Interior Salish language.
 The area was homesteaded in 1862 by John W. Stevenson, a blacksmith from Ohio.
 The town of Chelan was established as a military post in 1880 by Colonel John Merriam and was incorporated as a town in 1902.
 In 1942 and in response to increased tourism in the region, State Parks bought the first parcel of land that would become Lake Chelan State Park.
 The park opened in 1943 and has since attracted multiple generations of families, several who have vacationed here since the 1960s.